TOAST-DOCS/Gamebase/en/unreal-authentication.md

 [Console Guide](./oper-app/#authentication-information)

 ## Logout
-Logout is attempted from login IdP.
+Attempt to log out from login IdP.
 In most cases, the logout button is located on the setting page of a game, to be clicked for execution.
 Even with a successful logout, game user's data remains.
 When it is successfully logged out, authentication records with IdP are removed, and therefore, popup will show to enter ID and password for the next login attempt. <br/><br/>